subscriptions-project/swg-js/docs/offers-flow.md

 subscriptions.showOffers();
 ```

-To handler the login request:
+To handle the login request:

 ```
 subscriptions.setOnLoginRequest(function() {